Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Statistical Methods

 The model for $i$ is then

-$\mathbf{y}$ is a $n$-length vector of outcomes with elements $y_i$, $G$ is a distribution, $h(.)$ is the link function such that $\mu_i = h(\eta_i)$ where $\mu_i$ is the mean value.
-To simplify the exposition we ignore cases for where the family is also characterized by an additional scale parameter.
+$\mathbf{y}$ is a $n$-length vector of outcomes with elements $y_i$, $G$ is an exponential-family distribution, $h(.)$ is the link function such that $\mu_i = h(\eta_i)$ where $\mu_i$ is the mean value.
+We only consider non-linear link functions here as Gaussian-linear models do not require the Monte Carlo fitting method described in the article.

 The likelihood of this model is given by:

 where $f_{\mathbf{u}}$ is the multivariate Gaussian denisty function.
 Where relevant we represent the set of all parameters as $\boldsymbol{\Theta} = (\boldsymbol{\beta}, \boldsymbol{\theta})$.